carloseglemos/carloseglemos/README.md

 Hello, people!  👋

-I'm Carlos, web developer graduated at Le Wagon's Batch 822 (Rio de Janeiro) in March 2022
+I'm Carlos Lemos, Web developer graduated at Le Wagon's Batch 822 (Rio de Janeiro) in March 2022

 Currently working with Ruby, Ruby on Rails and JavaScript (among other things).